Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analyzed some enhancements like adding admin part to our use case document

 Discussed with the mentor related to changes in usecases on admin part and documented them.

+worked on non functional requirements and usecases documentation